inigofera/obsidian/📚The Will to Change. Men, Masculinity, and Love.md

 Addictive sexuality in men goes deeper than the need for sexual pleasure.
 It is rooted in a constant need to find selfhood as a man.
 To experience selfhood.
 The more intense the pain of fear, unworthiness and feeling unlovable is, the more obsessive the need to have sexual interactions is.

 Women getting in the workplace has robbed men of taking pride in being the providers / having economic authority and has caused a "masculinity crisis" within the patriarchal though framework.
+But in reality, it has also made women feel more entitled to respect within the household.
+It has shifted the power dynamics.